Ensembl/ensembl-hive/docs/quickstart/install.rst

    database, so you will need

    #. a server installed on the machine where you want to maintain the
-      state of your pipeline(s) and
+      state of your pipeline(s),
-   #. clients installed on the machines where the jobs are to be
+   #. clients installed on the machines where the Jobs are to be
       executed.

    At the moment, the following database options are available:

    -  MySQL 5.1 `or higher <https://dev.mysql.com/downloads/>`__.
-      **Warning:** eHive is not compatible with MysQL 5.6.20 but is with versions 5.6.16 and 5.6.23.
+      **Warning:** eHive is not compatible with MySQL 5.6.20 but is with versions 5.6.16 and 5.6.23.
 We suggest avoiding the 5.6.[17-22] interval
    -  SQLite 3.6 `or higher <http://www.sqlite.org/download.html>`__